Ellie-Louise Style, BA (Hons) Journalism

 LSBU really helped me to move on to the career path I've always wanted to follow, by giving me access to excellent facilities and training me on all the equipment I need to master.

 Ellie continues, ''I’d never have been able to do what I did for Sky without knowing and understanding the cameras, and how to do live TV.
-It was a great course and I feel it had prepared me from my next step towards achieving my goal of being a journalist.“
+It was a great course and I feel it has prepared me for my next step towards achieving my goal of being a journalist.“